-With our partners across the United States and around the world, we are joining the call to realize equitable vaccine allocation and distribution that prioritize at-risk populations and communities that have disproportionately suffered high rates of infection and death and that face high barriers to vaccine access.
-In addition to prioritizing health care professionals and essential workers around the world, it’s imperative that global cooperation allows vaccines to effectively reach people in conflict zones, as well as refugees and displaced populations.
+With our partners across the United States and around the world, PHR is working to realize equitable vaccine allocation and distribution that prioritizes at-risk populations and communities that have disproportionately suffered high rates of infection and death, and that face high barriers to vaccine access.
+In addition to prioritizing health care professionals and essential workers’ safety and ability to provide care around the world, it is imperative that global cooperation allows vaccines to effectively reach people in conflict zones, as well as refugees and displaced populations.